 “Working at the Lensic is still my all-time favorite theater tech experience!
 I had so much fun and learned a ton.” –Ivy Reid, Santa Fe High 2008, Lensic Intern 2007-2008

 More than 100 high school and college students have worked backstage and graduated from the theater internship program since its launch in 2002.

 Students study every aspect of technical theater, from lighting and sound to basic rigging, welding and stage management.
 Many also receive school credit.

-Eight interns are chosen from the many applications received from schools around Santa Fe and Los Alamos.
+Sixteen interns are chosen from the many applications received from schools around Santa Fe, Espanola and Los Alamos.
 The students begin their training in late October and graduate in May.
 The internship includes hands-on training and classroom style sessions with theater professionals.

 At the end of the program, some interns are selected for a two-week paid summer internship, where they work shoulder to shoulder with the technical staff.
 The Lensic also offers one paid college internship.
 The student must be a junior or senior in college with a major in technical theater.